THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 Also, there was a limit placed on how high tariffs and other excise taxes could be – around 10%.
 This was done to limit the amount of money the government could collect and therefore to help limit the size of government.

 Example: The income tax is a direct tax, meaning a tax on people.
 In fact, it was never ratified properly.
-It also violates the Fourth Amendment, the right to contract, the right to protect your property and other rights.
+It also violates the Fourth Amendment, the right to contract, the right to protect your property, and other rights.

 Therefore, even if it were ratified, it should have been immediately struck down by the Supreme Court.
 The fact that it was not is due to a very corrupt Judicial branch of government in the United States.

-III.
-DIFFERENCES IN THE BILL OF RIGHTS BETWEEN THE ARTICLES AND THE CONSTITUTION
+V. DIFFERENCES IN THE BILL OF RIGHTS BETWEEN THE ARTICLES AND THE CONSTITUTION

-Example: One's house can be taken away by the government simply if one does not pay property tax.
+Example: One's house can be taken away by the government simply if one does not pay the property tax.
 This is not proper and a great loss of liberty for the people of America.

 Guns.
-In the articles, the Amendment about gun rights was worded much better.
+In the Articles, the Amendment about gun rights was worded much better.
 It stated that the people had a right to keep and bear arms to protect themselves from the government.

-Example: This would end much abuse of this right by states and the national government who seek to limit and destroy this important right.
+This would end much abuse of this right by states and the national government who seek to limit and destroy this important right.

 Work.
 In the articles, there was a right to work and a clear right to contract, meaning to buy and sell.